peterdalle/mij/learn-more-python.md

 * [Atom](https://atom.io/)

 All programs are free to use and works with Mac, Windows and Linux.
 Use Visual Studio Code if you can't decide.

+# Practical examples for journalists

+- [Search-Script-Scrape: 101 webscraping and research tasks for the data journalist](https://github.com/stanfordjournalism/search-script-scrape): Exercise sets part of the Stanford Computational Journalism Lab.
+- [Swe-scrapers](https://github.com/miroli/swe-scrapers): collection of web scrapers and API wrappers for Swedish sites.